Make Your Own Smoothie Guide

 Need some new smoothie ideas?
 This Make Your Own Smoothie Guide is the perfect resource!
 It even includes a free printable guide that you can post in your kitchen.

-Smoothies are a tasty, simple way to get more fruit and even veggies into your family.
-I find that they are convenient for busy mornings, after school snacks, and pre- and post-sport fueling.
+Smoothies are a tasty, simple way to get more fruit and veggies into your family.
+They are convenient for busy mornings, after-school snacks, and pre-sport and post-workout fueling.

 Smoothie Essentials

-I recommend keeping a variety of your favorite fruit on hand in the freezer so that you will always be smoothie ready.
+I recommend keeping a variety of your favorite fruits on hand in the freezer so you’re always smoothie-ready.
 Our favorites include strawberries, wild blueberries, bananas, and mangoes.
-I buy everything except for the bananas frozen.
-The bananas I simply peel, slice into quarters, and then freeze in a reusable bag.
+I buy everything frozen except for the bananas.
+I peel the bananas, slice them into quarters, and freeze them in a reusable bag.

-For best results, you will also need a high-powered blender, especially if you are adding in extras such as dates, fresh ginger, or chia seeds.
-But don’t worry if that’s not in your budget, I made delicious smoothies for years without the fancy Vitamix that I have now.
+You will also need a high-powered blender for the best results, especially if you add extras such as dates, fresh ginger, or chia seeds.
+But don’t worry if that’s not within your budget.
+I made delicious smoothies for years without the fancy Vitamix I have now.

 Hälsa Kids

-In addition to often being well-received, smoothies are also a fun way to have them help out in the kitchen.
+Smoothies are often well-received and a fun way to have kids help out in the kitchen.
 This is especially helpful for kids who may be hesitant to try new foods.
 Have them help you make the smoothie or even design it themselves.
 Give them a list of options available for each category: liquid, fruit/veggie, and add-ins, and then let them give it a go.

 Whether you are new to smoothies or want to branch out from your usual go-to, here is a helpful smoothie guide.